Attlas: 2014-2015: Debut extended plays and deadmau5 alias rumors

 Hartford self-released a remix he had made of the Deadmau5 song "Aural Psynapse" in November 2014, which almost immediately gained attention and led to rumors being spread about the identity of the producer.
 Thanks to this positive attention Hartford decided to send his music to mau5trap, who signed him.
-The moniker "ATTLAS" was a sort of mask that he could put on to assume a new identity and separate his music from his personal self.
+He said the moniker "ATTLAS" was a mask that he could put on to assume a new identity and separate his music from his personal self.
 The name was chosen both because the ambiguity would allow him to cover a variety of sounds, and because of the influence that physical and emotional geographies, histories, and stories have on his writing.

 During the period when Hartford's songs were first released on mau5trap, a rumor circulated online that Attlas was a side project of Joel Zimmerman aka Deadmau5 akin to the Testpilot moniker Zimmerman debuted also in 2014.
 Some even theorized that the name was a reference to the video game Bioshock and was a clue to the secret nature of the project.
 Although he mentioned his first name in some interviews, the true identity of Attlas was not fully known until Pete Tong revealed it on his Evolution broadcast on iHeartRadio.
 Tong said "There's been a sneaky suspicion that he's deadmau5 in disguise.
 However I can now reveal that he's a fellow Canadian producer called Jeff Hartford."

 Speaking about the beginning of his career and how fans assumed he was an alias of deadmau5, Hartford said: